The Helix is a brand new public outdoor

 complete, facilities will also include a new link into the Forth & Clyde Canal

 and The Kelpies visitor centre.
-The main attraction at our new visitor center will
+The main attraction at our new visitor centre will

 be our public art sculptures that you may have seen whilst passing on the M9 or